fxcircus/frontegg-apple-social-login-with-api/README.md

 # Apple Social Login with Frontegg APIs
-Implementation of [Apple social Login](https://docs.frontegg.com/docs/apple-login)) with Frontegg APIs
+Implementation of [Apple social Login](https://docs.frontegg.com/docs/apple-login) with Frontegg APIs

 ## How to run

-1. Open your Frontegg account and follow the instructions on our [Google social Login](https://docs.frontegg.com/docs/apple-login) doc
+1. Open your Frontegg account and follow the instructions on our [Apple social Login](https://docs.frontegg.com/docs/apple-login) doc

 2. Open `apple-social-login-using-apis.js`, add your vendor host